Winter Film Festival - Week 4March 26th, 2015

 Do you have cabin fever?
-Join us Tuesday night on February 25th at 6:30 p.m. for a showing of Tapped.
-The film will be shown in the Visitor Center Auditorium at Seney National Wildlife Refuge.
+Join us Thursday night on March 26th at 6:30 p.m. for a showing of Nature's Misfits and Cold Warrior: Wolves and Buffalo.
+The films will be shown in the Visitor Center Auditorium at Seney National Wildlife Refuge.
 The show is open to the public and is free of charge.
 Hot chocolate, coffee, tea, popcorn and cookies will be provided by the Seney Natural History Association.
 Please bring a mug.

-Join us for the Winter Film Festival Tuesday nights in February!
+Join us for the Winter Film Festival Thursday nights in March!
 Movies will start promptly at 6:30 p.m.
-If evening activities are cancelled due to weather at local schools, the films will be shown Tuesday, March 4th at 6:30 p.m.
+If evening activities are cancelled due to weather at the Tahquamenon or Manistique Area Schools, the films will be shown Tuesday, March 31st at 6:30 p.m.

 The descriptions of these films are borrowed from the producer’s websites.